peterchang77/install/aws/README.md

 ![AWS Instance Selection](./screenshots/aws-ec2new01.png)

 At this point, select a template image to use as the base installation (OS and associated software).
-There are a number of prebuilt images optimized for deep learning availabe for ease of use.
-For those without significant experience with Linux based OS, either Ubuntu or Amazon Linux are good recommended choices for OS:
+There are a number of prebuilt images optimized for deep learning availabe for ease of use, several of which are listed here (any of the following may be selected).
+Note that for those without significant experience with Linux based OS, either Ubuntu or Amazon Linux are good recommended choices for OS:

 ![AWS Instance Image](./screenshots/aws-ec2new02-1.png)